Subatomicpig/IneractiveSort/README.md

 A short java program that displays interactive sort

-A short demo for interactive sort with pretty animations yay
+A short demo for quick sort with pretty animations yay